wrought/a-place-on-every-block/content/01_preface.md

 ## Preface

+*by Matt Senate*

 ### Definition

-This book is a collaborative effort intended to seed an on-going, open, and multiplicative effort.
+This book is a collaborative effort intended to seed an on-going, open, and multiplicative project.
 We seek to leverage digital tools (like [git](http://git.org/), [markdown](http://markdown.org/), [pandoc](http://pandoc.org/), [wordsmith](http://wordsmith.org/), to name a few), network infrastructure (the tubes), and online services.
 Additionally, we aim to use cultural tools like open licenses, the ethos of good faith collaboration, and a dynamic process that encourages divergence and re-convergence of thought and articulation over various frequencies of time.

 ### Motivation